actix/actix-website/content/docs/server.md

 If the first option above is selected, then *keep alive* state is calculated based on the response's *connection-type*.
 By default `HttpResponse::connection_type` is not defined.
-In that case *keep alive* is defined by the request's http version.
+In that case *keep alive* is defined by the request's HTTP version.

 > *keep alive* is **off** for *HTTP/1.0* and is **on** for *HTTP/1.1* and *HTTP/2.0*.